defold/doc/docs/en/manuals/light.md

 `intensity`
 : Multiplies the directional light color.

-The light direction is derived from the game object's world rotation applied to the local forward direction `(0, 0, -1)`.

 Directional lights are often combined with ambient light to keep surfaces facing away from the directional light from becoming completely dark.